 What is a secured loan?

 This is a loan where there is a charge placed upon your property, so in the event that you do not make the required monthly payments, the lender could potentially repossess your home.
-It is important that you consider the implications of having a secured borrowing and fully understand the product.
+It is important that you consider the implications of having a secured loan and fully understand the product.

 What documents do I need for a loan of this type?